Tiger Woods toils in PGA Tour comeback

 "I was in the rough most of the day and it was tough.
 It was wet."

-Woods, who was playing alongside US Open champion Dustin Johnson and world No.1 Jason Day, said the five-hour round threw him off the rhythm he was used to in practice at home in Florida.
+Woods, who was playing alongside US Open champion Dustin Johnson and world No. 1 Jason Day, said the five-hour round threw him off the rhythm he was used to in practice at home in Florida.

 "It's just weird to say this but it was just we were playing so much slower than I'm used to.
 It was just weird waiting that much," Woods said.